Histories (Polybius): Polybius on tyche

 Tyche, which means fate or fortune, plays an integral role in Polybius’ understanding of history.
 Tyche takes on a double meaning in his work.
 It can mean fortune or happenstance, but tyche was also personified as a goddess according to Hellenistic convention.
 The exploration of Tyche is also the impetus for Polybius beginning his work, in that he discusses the fortunate events that led to Rome’s domination of the Mediterranean.

 Polybius on government

 The Curia Julia in the Roman Forum, the seat of the Roman Senate.

 In Book VI Polybius digresses into an explanation of the Roman constitution and he shows it to be mixed.
 The purpose for this is involved in the Hellenistic nature of the work, particularly his Greek audience.
 Greeks at this time believed that the strength of a state is manifested in the strength of its constitution.
 The mixed constitution was touted as the strongest constitution as it combined Aristotle's three integral types of government: monarchy, aristocracy and democracy.
 Polybius, again in imitation of Aristotle, makes further distinction in the forms of government by including the nefarious counterparts to the ones mentioned above; tyranny, oligarchy, and ochlocracy.
 These governments, according to Polybius, cycle in a process called anacyclosis or kyklos, which begins with monarchy and ends with ochlocracy.

+Reactions

+His histories have an aristocratic ethos and reveal his opinions on honor, wealth and war.
+His histories have literary merit and interpretations of facts and events.